 Regional Training Centers

-To decrease avoidable visual impairment and blindness, the ICO and the ICOFoundation are working with other ophthalmic, public service and industry organizations to build ophthalmology training and eye care centers in Nigeria, China and Slovenia.
+To decrease avoidable visual impairment and blindness, the ICO and the ICOFoundation work with other ophthalmic, public service, and industry organizations to build ophthalmology training and eye care centers.

 Construction is close to completion on the Magrabi–ICO Cameroon Eye Institute (MICEI) in Yaoundé, the first not-for-profit subspecialty and training eye hospital in the Central Africa Region, and the Institute will be operational in early 2017.

 A strong team is being built, with recruitment of the hospital CEO and other senior management.
 Key staff members have been participating in training facilitated by the Lions Aravind Institute of Community Ophthalmology in India, with the aim of transferring knowledge derived from successful eye care delivery models.